 - (For agencies) Have your account managers request referrals from clients at appropriate times (for example, two months into an engagement, and bi-monthly thereafter).

 - (For companies) Have your customer service reps request referrals from customers under certain conditions, for example, after they have ‘touched’ your brand two or more times (be sure to track these touches in your customer-facing apps).

-- Use text analytics to analyze sentiment on your social media accounts - mainly Facebook, Twitter and LinkedIn.
+- Use text analytics to analyze sentiment on your social media accounts - mainly Facebook, Twitter, and LinkedIn.
 These tools have algorithms that can gauge whether sentiment (feelings expressed) about your brand is mostly positive or negative.
 Learn more in the ‘Four Must-have Features for your Customer Listening Platform’ [insert link here] blog post by SmartInsights.

 I’m sure there are other ideas you can come up with.
-My main point: gather your team and other people who regularly interact with your customers to discuss how to best to capture and track these referral events.
+My main point: gather your team and other people who regularly interact with your customers to discuss how to best capture and track these referral events.

 As a digital marketer, your goal is to trigger positive emotions and even build new beliefs, in the minds of your customers.
 But, as I described for CX Metric number one, it’s actions that matter most.
-So what you’re really seeking are connections between visitor actions and the associated lead-generation and conversion implications of those actions.
+So what you’re seeking are connections between visitor actions and the associated lead-generation and conversion implications of those actions.